status-im/swarms/ideas/92-disc-v5-research.md

 Goal Date: 2018-04-27

 Description:
-1. All questions described in Product Description are researched and answered :white_check_mark:,
+1. All questions described in Product Description are researched and answered,
-1. It's possible to start `statusd` and Status App with DiscV5 enabled instead of static nodes (switch between them with a flag would be great) :white_check_mark: (:heavy_minus_sign: tested only with `statusd`),
+1. It's possible to start `statusd` and Status App with DiscV5 enabled instead of static nodes (switch between them with a flag would be great),
-1. There is an automated way to collect CPU and network usage metrics in an isolated environment :white_check_mark:.
+1. There is an automated way to collect CPU and network usage metrics in an isolated environment.

 #### Exit criteria